Biden's first 100 days: COVID-19, jobs, foreign policy, immigration, guns and dogs

 GUNS AND POLICING U.S. mass shootings, which slowed during the coronavirus lockdowns, surged again in 2021, to 163 such events this year, as of April 26, compared with 94 over the same period in the prior year, according to the Gun Violence Archive.

-The rise shows how little immediate power Biden has as president to change the country's permissive firearms culture, though he held campaign events with victims of gun violence promising action.
+The rise shows how little immediate power Biden has as president to change Americans' easy access to firearms, though he held campaign events with victims of gun violence promising action.

 Biden has called for broad legal changes, including banning military-style assault weapons and large-capacity ammunition magazines, but such measures would need to pass Congress.